Linaclotide: Medical use

+In June 2023, the indication was expanded in the US to include the treatment of functional constipation.

 Adverse effects

-The US label has a black box warning to not use linaclotide in children less than 6 years old and to avoid in people from 6 to 18 years old, due to the risk of serious dehydration.
+The US label has a black box warning to not use linaclotide in children less than six years old and to avoid in people from 6 to 18 years old, due to the risk of serious dehydration.

 More than 10% of people taking linaclotide have diarrhea.
 Between 1% and 10% of people have decreased appetite, dehydration, low potassium, dizziness when standing up too quickly, nausea, vomiting, urgent need to defecate, fecal incontinence, and bleeding in the colon, rectum, and anus.